Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Several management strategies that preserve and have positive effects on the water and carbon cycles are in use today.

-#### Leglislature
+#### Legislature
 Almost half of the Amazon today is classified as a natural park or conservation areas.
 Here, deforestation and farming is banned.
-Leglislation prioritises large swathes of primary forest and ensures it does not become commercialised.
+Legislation prioritises large swathes of primary forest and ensures it does not become commercialised.
+Legislation can also be legally binding, with severe consequences for those who are guilty of deforestation or entering these areas.
+However, continual investment in policing is required for it to be effective in the long-term.

 #### Afforestation & Reforestation
 Schemes such as REDD+ involve large TNCs exchanging carbon credits.
 The Surui people received payment from Natura which was used to finance the planting of trees in deforested and degraded areas.

 NGOs also have a large role to play.
 The Parica project is in the 4th most deforested state of the Amazon, and is planting 20 million trees over 100,000 hectares of land.
 Although a monoculture this still plays a role in carbon sequestration and reduces surface runoff, allowing the degraded land to be restored and contribute to the rapid cycling of water and carbon again.

 The UK's FSC has sponsored projects across Amazonia and works with companies to support sustainable forestry.
-In 2020, this accounted for 220,000 hectares and has also acounted for over 350,000 tonnes of CO2 sequestered annually.
+In 2020, this accounted for 220,000 hectares and has also accounted for over 350,000 tonnes of CO2 sequestered annually.

 #### Improved agricultural techniques
 Deforestation for cattle ranching and growing crops such as soya is unsustainable.
 The soil is not very fertile - nitrogen, potassium and phosphorous are absorbed quickly by the large rainforest trees.
 After deforestation this is considerably reduced - rates seldom reach 100 cows per square km (that's 1 million square metres).
 This encourages practices like "slash and burn" when areas of rainforest are just cleared and moved on to the next areas when the soil is no longer profitable, after only a few years.

 Crop rotation and the integration of animals alongside crops may help increase fertility.
 Animals excrete the necessary substances for plant growth, which allows for 5x increase in land potential in already deforested areas.

-"Dark soils" are also being scientifcally engineered that can support high densities of permanent arable and animal farming.
-This may eliminate the need for deforestation into new areas, and return the water and carbon cycles to their former equilibrium glory if succesfully created.
+"Dark soils" are also being scientifically engineered that can support high densities of permanent arable and animal farming.
+This may eliminate the need for deforestation into new areas, and return the water and carbon cycles to their former equilibrium glory if successfully created.

 ## Case study: the Arctic Tundra